metamellow/foundry-sandbox/blerp.md

 - later, this contract owner should be ledger, but treasuries NOT

-EXCHANGE DEPLOY:
+STAKING DEPLOY:
+- set staking status as TRUE
-- need to add exchange contract address to BANK bonStakers addr var asap
+- need to add STAKING contract address to BANK bonStakers addr var asap
-- need to whitelist exchange address on token contract asap
+- need to whitelist STAKING address on token contract asap
 - send some BANK to stakingContract ASAP for rewardsCalc to work
 - stake as many wallets as possible to decrease the reward proportion ratio

+EXCHANGE DEPLOY:
+-